 The Global Energy Challenge

-For many reasons, the first step in accommodating a decentralized energy economy is digitalization, often referred to as digital transformation, beginning with data.
+For many reasons, the first step in accommodating a decentralized energy economy is digitalization, often called digital transformation, beginning with data.
 The complexities and costs of creating a hybrid centralized/decentralized electricity system require the help of powerful software applications and data analytics, and getting the massive amounts of supporting data in shape with today’s manual processes takes too long and is too expensive.
 Fortunately, the Awesense Open Energy Data Model helps utilities, industrial energy users, energy producers, and consumers shift economically and rapidly to data-driven business models.
-These models better integrate renewable energy, analyze production and consumption at the edge, and prepare for a very different energy future from the status quo.
+These models better integrate renewable energy, analyze production and consumption at the edge, and prepare for a different energy future from the status quo.

 Digitalization is critical for the decentralization of the modern grid to accelerate and deploy sufficiently to meet demand.
 Over the past decade, technological advances have dramatically lowered electricity prices derived from wind and solar power, batteries and EVs, making these decentralized solutions remarkably better in performance and dramatically more affordable.
-Complementing these improvements is the ever more pressing need to lower carbon emissions.
+Complementing these improvements is the ever-more pressing need to lower carbon emissions.
 We have witnessed a dramatic expansion of distributed energy resources (DER).
 Still, for energy transformation to reach its full potential in time to address our mitigation and adaptation goals, the complexities of integrating DERs at scale with the distribution grid need to be addressed.
 The ultimate goal of accelerated decarbonization at scale is thus reliant on digitalization and decentralization.

 “If you want to go fast, go alone.
 If you want to go far, go together.– African Proverb